snootched/cb-lcars/README.md

 In no particular order:

-- Highly customizable settings for:
+- Customizable variables/settings for just about everything:
    - default colors / per-instance colors
    - colors based on entity state
    - font sizes/weights